lordazzi/bug-respawn-camping/README.md

 2. The library need create a documentation about unit tests over new Error Normalizers.
 3. The library need to implements way to stop Jira interaction in pre-configured dates and hours.
 4. Create default classes to register no connection or low network speed
+5. Upgrade TypeScript (to support strict mode and unknow type) version and unit test structure